rrag/react-stockcharts/CONTRIBUTING.md

 $ npm run watch
 ```

-open http://localhost:4000 in a browser
+open [http://localhost:4000](http://localhost:4000) in a browser

 #### Updating documentation
-To update the documentation or add an example update the files under `docs`.
+To update the documentation or add an example, update the files under `docs`.

 Most of documentation is written as markdown under the `docs/md` folder